oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 3. Once the server has been configured as a cluster node, the Cluster page is updated to show the status of all nodes that are part of this cluster

+    You can click the **Add** button to add a second, third and more nodes to the cluster.

     ![Key Vault](./images/image-2025-09-11-18.58.43.png "Expand Keys and Wallets Reports and click on Certificate Awareness Report")

-4. On the Home page, the System Overview section at the bottom is updated (identifying the deployment mode as Cluster)
+4. On the Home page, the System Overview section at the bottom is updated, identifying the deployment mode as Cluster

-    This section will show how many read-write pairs are part of the cluster as well as the cluster service status.
+    This section highlights how many read-write pairs are part of the cluster as well as the cluster service status.
+For now, there is just the one node that we setup.

     ![Key Vault](./images/image-2025-09-11-19.02.06.png "Expand Keys and Wallets Reports and click on Certificate Awareness Report")